-Get a spring back into your step with this revitalising Spring Revival workshop focusing on re-energising the body and mind after the more dormant season of Winter.
+You can get a spring back into your step with revitalising yoga and movement; focus on re-energising the body and mind after the more dormant season of Winter.

-Recognising the shift in energy that Spring brings, we will work with a series of poses to energise and liberate the body, drawing our attention back out into the world and encouraging it to open up and flower into Spring.
+Recognising the shift in energy that Spring brings, work with poses to energise and liberate the body, drawing our attention back out into the world and encouraging it to open up and flower into Spring.

 Summer Solstice around the 21st June represents the height of Summer, Midsummer, when we experience both the longest day and shortest night.

-Solstice means ‘standing in the sun’.
-It gives us a chance to do just that – to stop, pause and reflect on our journey since the Winter Solstice.
+Solstice gives us a chance to stop, pause and reflect on our journey since the Winter Solstice.
 It gives us the chance to enjoy some being time at the midpoint in our annual cycle before we start to head towards the darker half of the year, moving into Autumn and then Winter over the coming six months.